-Wine is undoubtedly one of the typical products of Tuscany, so much so that it is known, appreciated, and exported all over the world.
+Wine is undoubtedly one of the typical products of Tuscany, so much so that it is known, appreciated, and exported worldwide.
 When we think of Tuscan wine, we immediately imagine the Chianti area, one of the most renowned production areas for its great winemaking tradition and the quality of its wines.
 Chianti is a land of wines with an intense red color and a strong taste.
-Taking a tour of Chianti without visiting some of its cellars is, therefore, a bit like not fully enjoying your holiday.
+Taking a tour of Chianti without visiting some of its cellars is a bit like not fully enjoying your holiday.

 If you are a wine lover, in Tuscany you will most likely have the opportunity to taste prestigious labels and to taste excellent vintage wines, perhaps combined with other local products that will delight your palate.

-To choose where to go for wine tastings, you can then start by deciding on the area of your interest, otherwise, you can simply see which area is most convenient or closest for you to reach.
+To choose where to go for wine tastings, you can start by deciding on the area of your interest.
+Otherwise, you can see which area is most convenient or closest for you to reach.

 So, where to go in Chianti to have wine tastings?
 Here are some suggestions.